About professional membership

 Our direct route into professional membership is a straightforward way for you to use your experience to achieve recognition for your HR achievements.
 Experience Assessment is for HR generalists and specialists across all levels.
 It caters specifically for those who don't hold the required CIPD qualification and want their HR credentials recognised against the industry standard.

-If you’re working in the academic arena, then Academic membership is an alternative way to achieve professional membership (Academic Fellow, Academic Member or Academic Associate).
+If you’re working as an HR/L&D academic or researcher, then Academic membership is an alternative way to achieve professional membership (Academic Fellow, Academic Member or Academic Associate).

 Other levels of membership